fiskWasTaken/tic80-export/README.md

 A bash executable that will help you with TIC-80 exports.
 This script will:

-* Inline all your lua exports.
+* Inline all your external .lua includes.
 * Optionally export the project from the CLI edition of TIC-80.

 This is intended for .lua carts which are available on the Pro version of TIC-80.

 TIC-80 currently won't flatten your lua includes.
 This means if you try to export your project, it won't include your imported modules.
-This script aims to provide a general-purpose solution that should help with the development of larger TIC-80 projects.
+This script aims to provide a general-purpose solution that should help with the development and release of larger TIC-80 projects.

 ## Rationale